default-writer/c-json-parser/docs/README.md

 ## Data Structures

 - `json_token`: Enum for JSON value types (`J_NULL`, `J_BOOLEAN`, `J_NUMBER`, `J_STRING`, `J_ARRAY`, `J_OBJECT`).
+- `json_error`: Enum for JSON parsing and validation error codes.
 - `reference`: A struct that points to a part of the original JSON string, containing a `ptr` and `len`.
 - `json_value`: A struct representing a JSON value, with a `type` and a `union` of value types.
 - `json_object`: A struct representing a key-value pair in a JSON object.